sinoc229/hourairando/README.md

 Omake room causes crashes (It's content has been distributed out to the rest of the game anyway, so it shouldn't matter much)

-### Legal
+## Legal

 This version of the game is based off of SHNecro's continuation of the game.
 He dosn't maintain a public presence and seems to be MIA, so if he makes himself known I'll work with him to keep this licensed apropriately.

 Due to the orgional game getting shut down, reverse engineered and then updated by an anon it's legal history is hard to track, so we're going be assume it's abandonware.

 This game and code are licensed STRICTLY under a CC-NC license.
-You can do whatever you want with it, but if you try to make money off of it we'll kill you in real roblox.
+You can do whatever you want with it, but don't make any money off it.